frankkopp/workerpool/README.md

         * wait until a finished job becomes available if the WorkPool is still able to produce finished jobs - OK
             * E.g. the job queue is not closed
             * E.g. the job queue is closed but there are still jobs in progress
-        * unblock and return nil if the job queue is closed and there are no more jobs in progress
+        * unblock and return nil if the job queue is closed and there are no more jobs in progress - OK

-### Optional requirements:
-* Have counters for waiting jobs, jobs in progress and jobs finished - OPEN not yet working
-    * the sum of these must always be correct, e.g. equal all queued jobs if no job has been retrieved - TODO

 ### Ideas for future versions:
 * make Jobs interruptible - e.g. add interface function "Stop()"